sara-nl/sdrdocs/source/pages/general/about.rst

 About the Data Repository
 **************

-In this page you will find general information about the Data Repository, how it works and how to get access:
+In this page you will find general information about the Data Repository, how it works and how to get access.

 .. contents::
     :depth: 4